 Step 3: Select Blank T-shirts

-The shirts you choose to print on can significantly impact your fundraiser's success.
+The blank shirts you choose to print on can significantly impact your fundraiser's success.
 If maximizing your profits is your primary goal, you should opt for an economy t-shirt like Gildan or Port & Co.
-These brands offer unisex, basic cotton t-shirts for under $3.
+These brands offer unisex, basic cotton t-shirts for under $3 on Press Hall.

 If sustainability is a driving factor in your fundraising mission, Allmade offers an eco-friendly alternative.
 Their unisex blank t-shirts are made from recycled water bottles.
 The quality and feel of these shirts is amazing!
 Because these blanks will cost more, you should factor that into the price of your shirts.
 Your supporters will pay more for a premium t-shirt that is going to be comfortable to wear.